Atlas of plant and animal histology

 Veins

-Veins show the same structural organization as arteries.
+Veins show the same histological organization as arteries.
 However, veins usually have larger diameters, and the tunica media is not so developed (Figure 5).
-In addition, many veins, particularly those in the limbs, contain valves in the lumen (Figure 6), preventing blood from going in the opposite direction, which may be caused by gravity or mechanical pressures.
+In addition, many veins, particularly those in the limbs, contain valves within the lumen (Figure 6), preventing blood from going backward, which may be caused by gravity or mechanical pressures.
 Veins are classified according to their size into large, medium, and small veins, or venules.

 Large veins